Bridge98/Bridge98/README.md

 - 👋 Hi, I’m Lorenzo Di Cola
-- 👀 I’m interested in cloud arch, node.js, spring/spring boot and search engines systems
+- 👀 I’m interested in cloud arch, BP for microservices, node.js, spring boot and search engines systems
+- currently R&D microservices DDD and CQRS for event sourcing

 <!---
 Bridge98/Bridge98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.